freya117/freya1919.github.io/_pages/about.md

   * Draft strategic guidance for scaling Newark's Cool Roof Program and structuring a citywide Heat Resilience Coalition

 * **Spatial Modeling Assistant**, City Form Lab at MIT - Maine Department of Transportation (May 2025 - Present)
-  * Contributed to the development and calibration of spatial pedestrian flow models, focusing on estimating street-level foot traffic across 140 Maine municipalities
+  * Development and calibration of spatial pedestrian flow models, focusing on estimating street-level foot traffic across 140 Maine municipalities
   * Conducted geospatial and sensor-based feature engineering, integrating diverse urban form and network data to enhance model accuracy and interpretability
   * Built automated data processing pipelines in Python and GIS to transform raw spatial datasets into structured, high-resolution model inputs for urban mobility analysis